 Get in touch below, and I will get back to you as soon as I can.

 Read all FAQ’s and submission requirements and fill out the form below.
 If your idea is accepted, we will contact you as soon as possible to discuss next steps.

 Yes, depending on the content.
 The Outdoor Apothecary loves to amplify voices of under-heard and marginalized people that are undiscovered experts in their field.
 Content must be related to herbs, connecting to nature, gardening, foraging, wildcrafting, slow living, or sustainability.

-If you have a submission or guest blog post idea, submit your idea through the email form above.
+- If you have a submission or guest blog post idea, submit your idea through the form below.
 In 1-3 sentences, share your idea only.
-Then, share a short paragraph about who you are, where you are from, and your experience in the field.
+Then, share a short bio about who you are, where you are from, and your experience in the field.
 If your idea aligns with the Outdoor Apothecary blog and content calendar, then we’ll respond to discuss the next steps.